shamiratan/shamiratan/README.md

 ### The repository is Created for Youtube Video ["PHP for Absolute beginners - PHP Course 2020"](https://youtu.be/yXzWfZ4N4xU).

-If you are interested to see empty files to following the tutorial you can download it [from here](https://github.com/thecodeholic/PHPCourse2020/tree/initial-version).

 The video covers all the basic things about PHP.

  - Comments